melih-damar/ose-template-course-project/README.md

 We use [GitHub Classroom](https://classroom.github.com) to administrate our student projects.
 So, please be sure to sign up for a [GitHub Account](http://github.com).
 Please use the [Jupyter Notebook](https://github.com/HumanCapitalAnalysis/student-project-template/blob/master/student_project.ipynb) to work on your project.
 You can look at this example on [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/HumanCapitalAnalysis/student-project-template/master?filepath=student_project.ipynb).
 To ensure full reproducibility of your project, be sure to maintain [Travis CI](https://travis-ci.org) as your continuous integration service.

+## Structure

+A typical student project has the following structure:

+* presentation of baseline article with proper citation and brief summary

+* using causal graphs to illustrate the authors' identification strategy

+* replication of selected key results

+* critical assessment of quality

+* independent contribution, e.g. additional external evidence, robustness checks, visualization

+There might be good reason to deviate from this structure.
+If so, please simply document your reasoning and go ahead.

 ## Frequently asked questions and answers

 * *Where can I look for publications that provide the data behind their research?* Some journals provide the data for their published articles as data supplements directly on their website.
 In addition, the [Replication Wiki](http://replication.uni-goettingen.de/wiki/index.php/Main_Page)  and the [Harvard Dataverse](https://dataverse.harvard.edu) compile a lot such information.